 Disability rights advocate Ari Ne’eman co-founded the Autistic Self Advocacy Network and was the first autistic person on the @NatCounDis, which he served on from 2010-2015. #NDEAM Spotlight

-As executive director of the Presidential Task Force on Employment of Adults with Disabilities, Rebecca (Becky) Ogle proposed and designed the Office of Disability Employment Policy, which celebrates its 20th anniversary this year. #NDEAM Spotlight
+As executive director of the Presidential Task Force on Employment of Adults with Disabilities, Rebecca (Becky) Ogle proposed and designed the Office of Disability Employment Policy. #NDEAM Spotlight

 Disability rights activist Ed Roberts, known as the founder of the #IndependentLiving movement, was the first wheelchair user to attend @UCBerkeley and later served as director of @californiador and co-founded @WID_org. #NDEAM Spotlight